Adjusting for informative cluster size in pseudo-value based regression approaches with clustered time to event data: Simulation studies

 \subsubsection{Simulation scenario 2: Non-informative cluster sizes}

 Now, we evaluate the impact of formulating the marginal estimator of the SOP with $w_i = \frac{1}{n_i}$ under the setting where the cluster sizes are not informative.
 Hence, we restrict our attention to the situation where inference is based on the step-1 corrected marginal estimators.
 Figure \ref{fig: pow_nics30} shows the power curves corresponding to the test $\text{H}_0: \delta_1 = 0$.
 The power curves for the tests corresponding to the GEE are comparable to the curves corresponding to the CWGEE.
 Both estimating equations led to tests that approximately maintain the nominal size and whose power tends to 1 for appropriate effect size.
-For the estimation of $\beta_1$, Figure S2 of the supplementary material shows the boxplots of the absolute estimation error from both estimating equations.
-The distributions of the errors from both estimating equations are nearly identical with a small (at most 0.06) median value of the estimation errors across the different states.
+For the estimation of $\beta_1$, the simulation results shown in Table S5 of the supplementary material are nearly identical for the GEE and the CWGEE models.

 Based on these results, reweighting both the marginal estimators of the SOPs and the estimating equations by $w_i=\frac{1}{n_i}$ for the pseudo-value regression analysis of clustered data leads to valid inference in the case where the cluster size is not informative.